BuvinJT/distbuilder/docs/HighLevel.md

 **WINDOWS ONLY**

-This "simple" process class converts a program written in a native Windows script (currently supporting Batch, PowerShell, or VBScript), into a stand-alone executable binary.
+This "simple" process class converts a program written in a native Windows script (currently supporting Batch, PowerShell, VBScript, and JScript), into a stand-alone executable binary.
 It additionally has built-in options for testing the resulting product, for "resource bundling", and for packaging into an archive file.